-Australia was serviced by Telecom Australia (now Telstra) as a monopoly until full deregulation took place in 1997 which now boasts over 300 licensed carriers.
+Australia was serviced by Telecom Australia (now Telstra) as a monopoly until full deregulation took place in 1997, which now boasts over 300 licensed carriers.
 Major players in the carrier space include Telstra, Optus, TPG, Vocus, Superloop and Megaport.
-Over the last 10 years, data center and cloud growth in Australia has accelerated significantly with both Amazon AWS and Microsoft Azure locally hosted in Australia and with Google Cloud/Compute scheduled to launch a local cluster in 2017.
+Over the last 10 years, data center and cloud growth in Australia has accelerated significantly with both Amazon Web Services, Microsoft Azure and Google Cloud locally hosted in Australia.
 Australia's international connectivity is mainly serviced by the Southern Cross Cables (diverse path from Sydney to US via New Zealand, Fiji and Hawaii), PPC-1 (Sydney to Guam), Australian Japan Cable (Sydney to Japan via Guam) and SMW-3 (Perth to Singapore via Jakarta).
 Sydney is Australia's major interconnection hub as it is the landing point for all major east coast submarine cables, the host of the Australian Stock Exchange and a major commerce hub for the country.

 Australia is a stable, democratic and culturally diverse country with a population of over 23.78 million and an internet penetration rate of 85% (20.21 million internet users).
 As the Earth’s sixth largest country in land area Australia presents very unique challenges to the technology sector.
-As a result of these unique challenges the bulk of Australian data centers are located on the eastern coast between Brisbane and Melbourne.
+As a result, the bulk of Australian data centers are located on the eastern coast between Brisbane and Melbourne.

 Data Center & Telecommunications Economy